Twins on Insulin

 During Nate’s two-day stay in the hospital, the diabetes team taught Jamie how to count carbs, fill a syringe with insulin, and calculate the amount of insulin to give her son.
 She also learned how to check Nate’s blood glucose levels and know when his level was high or low.

 Jamie was also worried about her other son, Jake.
-As Nate’s identical twin would have diabetes, too?
+As Nate’s identical twin would he have diabetes, too?

 “I had a ton of questions for the endocrinologist during our first appointment.
 How was this going to affect Nate in school?
-What things could eat and not eat?
+What things could he eat and not eat?
 But my burning question was about Jake.
 What were the odds he would have diabetes?
 The doctor said there was less than a two percent chance he would have it.
 She assured me that she had many patients with a twin sibling who didn’t have diabetes.
 Her answer didn’t ease my anxiety at all.”

 Nearly two months later, Jamie’s fears came true.

 “Jake wasn’t acting like himself.
 He’d come home tired from school.
 He was eating a good amount, but not drinking a whole lot.
 Still, the panic started to set in.
 I called Nate’s doctor, and she asked me to start keeping a log.
-I spent the next week checking Jake’s blood sugar when he got up each morning, before each meal, and again two hours after a meal.”
+I spent the next week checking Jake’s blood sugar when he got up each morning, before each meal and again two hours after a meal.”

 A review of the log by the doctor sparked blood tests.
 “I already knew what she was going to tell me when the results came back,” Jamie sighs.
 “Jake had diabetes, too.”